-Let $G$ be a reductive algebraic group, let $(\pi,V)$ and $(\rho,W)$ be two finite-dimensional rational representations of $G$ and fix $\dim V=n$.
+Let $G$ be a connected reductive algebraic group, let $(\pi,V)$ and $(\rho,W)$ be two finite-dimensional rational representations of $G$ and fix $\dim V=n$.
+Denote by $\Lambda_1$ the standard representation of $\GL$.
 Take two numbers $r_1,r_2\in\nat$ such that $r_1+r_2=n$.
-Denote by $\Lambda_1$ the standard representation of $\GL$.
-Following \cite[Section 2.3]{kac}, we form two new representations:
+Following \cite[Section 2.3]{kac}, we form two representations:

-In \cite{saki}, such representations $R_1,R_2$ are said to be \itshape castling transforms \normalfont of each other, while in representation theory of quivers the functors relating the representation spaces are called \itshape reflection functors \normalfont.
+In \cite{saki} such representations $R_1,R_2$ are said to be \itshape castling transforms \normalfont of each other, while in representation theory of quivers the functors relating the representation spaces are called \itshape reflection functors \normalfont.
 By \cite{kac}, there are canonical isomorphisms of rings of invariants

-In the paper \cite{kimu}, Shintani gives a relation between the $b$-functions of semi-invariants of regular prehomogeneous spaces related under castling transform.
-The proof is given in \cite[Theorem 7.52.]{preh}.
+The papers \cite{kimu,saoc} give relations between the $b$-functions of semi-invariants of prehomogeneous spaces related under castling transform with some extra hypothesis (so-called regularity condition).
+However, this condition is too restrictive for our purposes, as it is rarely satisfied for quivers.
 We give an extended result, for the regularity condition turns out to be unnecessary.
-Although the proof we give is almost the same, we provide it for the sake of completeness.
+Additionally, the auxiliary representation $W$ is important, since for quivers we apply castling at only one vertex at a time, while the rest of the quiver will remain unchanged.
+The proof we give is similar to the sketch of proof of \cite[Theorem 7.51.]{preh}.

 Let $f \in \complex[R_1]$ and $f'\in \complex[R_2]$ be two semi-invariants (so $[G,G]\times \op{SL}_{r_i}$-invariants) corresponding under the isomorphisms above.
 Let $d$ be the absolute value of their $\GL_{r_i}$-weights (they are equal).